Christmas starts the annual season of Christians wrestling with materialism and inner-conflicts of shopping vs. worshiping.

 A Way You Can Help This Christmas

-I would love to see churches develop relationships with organizations that do development work in specific places where the church can develop connections with leaders in those places, and respond to the needs that will bring long-term change.
+I would love to see churches develop relationships with organizations that do development work in specific places where the church can develop connections with leaders in those places and respond to the needs that will bring long-term change.
 (One cell phone for a farmer can do more to change a child’s life than 100 boxes full of little toys.)
 Organizations like World Vision and Heifer International provide the opportunity for you, and your children, to “buy” a goat or beehive or rabbit and “send” it to a local community.
 Local community groups use the donated money to buy the animal locally and decide who will receive it.
-And I love teaching my kids about giving when our family sponsoring bunny rabbits and bees through Heifer Int’l.
-They totally get it and we don’t have to send cheap plastic toys halfway around the world.
+And I love teaching my kids about giving when our family sponsors bunny rabbits and bees through Heifer International.
+They totally get it, and we don’t have to send cheap plastic toys halfway around the world.

 Recent research has shown that child sponsorship is very effective at producing many positive, long-term results for poor children.
 Have your child help you choose a sponsoree from the photos that many well-run organizations will send.
 Correspond with the child and bring the kids in your church into the process.